cryptomkt/cryptomkt-go/README.md

 client := conn.NewClient(apiKey,apiSecret)

 // Here you call trades from bitcoin argentinean pesos market.
-// You can see the optional arguments in the godoc trades,err:= client.GetTrades(args.Market("BTCARS")) if err != nil {
+// You can see the optional arguments here: https://developers.cryptomkt.com/es/#trades
+// or in the documentation
+trades,err:= client.GetTrades(args.Market("BTCARS"))
+if err != nil {
      fmt.Errorf("Error getting trades, %s", err)